Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Modelling cluster counts

 \subsection{Selection function and survey completeness}

 The fundamental quantity describing the survey selection is $P[q |\qm]$, introduced in Eq.~(\ref{eq:qdist}).
-It gives the observed signal-to-noise, used to select SZ sources, as a function of model (``true'') cluster parameters through $\qm(\Yfive, \thetafive,l,b)$, and it defines the {\em survey selection function} $\chi(\Yfive,\thetafive,l,b)$ via Eq.~(\ref{eq:sf}).
+It gives the observed signal-to-noise, used to select SZ sources, as a function of model (``true'') cluster parameters through $\qm(\Yfive, \thetafive,l,b)$, and it defines the ``survey selection function'' $\chi(\Yfive,\thetafive,l,b)$ via Eq.~(\ref{eq:sf}).
 We characterize the survey selection in two ways.
 The first is with an analytical model and the second employs a Monte Carlo extraction of simulated sources injected into the \Planck\ maps.
 In addition, we perform an external validation of our selection function using known X-ray clusters.

 The analytical model assumes pure Gaussian noise, in which case we simply have $P[q|\qm] = e^{-(q-\qm)^2/2}/\sqrt{2\pi}$.
-The survey selection function is then given by the Error Function (ERF),
+The survey selection function is then given by the error function (and we refer to this as the ERF completeness function),

-This model can be applied to a catalogue with well-defined noise properties, i.e., $\sigmaf$, such as our MMF3 catalogue, but not to the intersection catalogue based on the simultaneous detection with three different methods.
+This model can be applied to a catalogue with well-defined noise properties (i.e., $\sigmaf$), such as our MMF3 catalogue, but not to the intersection catalogue based on the simultaneous detection with three different methods.
 This is our motivation for choosing the MMF3 catalogue as our baseline.

 In the Monte Carlo approach, we inject simulated clusters directly into the \Planck\ maps and (re)extract them with the complete detection pipeline.
 Details are given in the accompanying 2015 SZ catalogue paper, \citet{planck2014-a36}.
 This method provides a more comprehensive description of the survey selection by accounting for a variety of effects beyond noise.
 In particular, we vary the shape of the SZ profile at fixed $\Yfive$ and $\thetafive$ to quantify its effect on catalogue completeness.
+The difference between the Monte-Carlo and ERF completeness results in a change in modelled number counts of typically $\sim 2.5\%$ (with a maximum of $9\%$) in each redshift bin.